henrik-farre/raspberrypi-neovim-build/README.md

 CPack: - package: /build/src/neovim-nightly/build/nvim-linux64.deb generated.
 ```

 This corresponds to `src/neovim-nightly/build/nvim-linux64.deb` outside the container.
-Copy this file to you raspberry pi (or other aarch64 device) and install it using `dpkg -i nvim-linux64.deb`
+Copy this file to your raspberry pi (or other aarch64 device) and install it using `dpkg -i nvim-linux64.deb`